Henry Markham: Governor

+Later career

 In Pasadena Markham was on the school board and was one of the founders of the Pasadena public library.
 He was also part of the Calico Union Mining Company.
 During his run for governor he was referred to as "the dashing colonel from Pasadena," and he was a longtime member of the Pasadena Republican Club.

 Personal life

 On May 17, 1876, Markham married Mary A. Dana in Waukesha, Wisconsin.
 He purchased a 23-acre ranch in Pasadena, California, and he and his family moved there in 1879.
 They had five daughters: Marie, Alice, Gertrude, Genevieve, and Hildreth.

+Death and burial

 On October 9, 1923, Markham died in his Pasadena home at age 82.
 He was interred at Mountain View Cemetery in Altadena.